 If you’re asking yourself these questions, I have good news for you!
-You’re not only starting your project in the best way possible, but you’re also in the right place when it comes to answering those game design questions.
+You’re not only starting your project in the best way possible, but you’re also in the right place when it comes to answering those game design questions, especially concerning Game Design Documents.

-This tutorial is my “Magna Carta” of game design.
-Throughout, we’re going to be taking that idea in your head and work through designing it via a Game Design Document.
-We’re going to be taking the raw ore of your idea and putting it on the anvil to hammer out its form (borrowing a figure from the world of metalworking).
+This tutorial is my “Magna Carta” of game design for all game developers out there.
+Throughout, we’re going to be taking that game concept in your head and work through designing it via a Game Design Document.
+We’re going to be taking the raw ore of your game concept and putting it on the anvil to hammer out its form (borrowing a figure from the world of metalworking).
 A Game Design Document is, in my opinion, the biggest step you will take to making your dream video game come true and becoming a game designer.

 And so, with all that said, let’s get into the specifics of what a Game Design Document is and what it is not.